BlazingApple/Survey/README.md

 # BlazingApple.Survey :apple:

 :fire:  A totally copacetic, easy-to-use front-end Blazor Survey package.
+This front-end Razor Class Library is intended to be used by Blazor WASM projects, and targets .NET 5.

 ## About BlazingApples
 BlazingApples is an open-source set of packages that aims to speed application development for Blazor WebAssembly organizations.

-:zap: Check out the [demo site here](https://blazorsimplesurvey.azurewebsites.net/displaysurvey),https://blazorsimplesurvey.azurewebsites.net/displaysurvey [or this blog post on how the components work](https://blazorhelpwebsite.com/ViewBlogPost/44)!
+:zap: Check out the [demo site here](https://blazorsimplesurvey.azurewebsites.net/displaysurvey), [or this blog post on how the components work](https://blazorhelpwebsite.com/ViewBlogPost/44)!

 :clap: Special thanks to [ADefWebServer](https://github.com/ADefWebserver/BlazorSimpleSurvey/commits?author=ADefWebserver) for creating the [BlazorSimpleSurvey](https://github.com/ADefWebserver/BlazorSimpleSurvey) demo application which this is based off of.